-Oven Roasted Shrimp with Honey Mustard Basil Vinaigrette and Mango Salsa.
+Salt Block Shrimp with Honey Mustard Basil Vinaigrette served over Mango Pico de Gallo.
 Roasting shrimp brings out their natural sweetness.
 And roasting them directly on a salt block brings a subtle salty note to the flavor.
 A super easy recipe and totally exciting with flavor.
 Give Himalayan Salt Block cooking a try with this easy recipe.

 Himalayan Salt Block Cooking